Masoud/Telegram-Channel-Members-Lottery/README.md

 # Telegram Channel Members Lottery
-You can export all the Telegram members' information, and choose the winner
+You can export all the Telegram members' information of channel, and choose the winner

 # Installation
 1- Install telethon